-Staff of the Board of Governors and the Division of Bond Finance has reviewed the information provided by Florida International University with respect to the request for Board of Governors approval for Project.
-The Project is not part of the University's core mission to educate students; however, it serves an identified University need and purpose.
-The University is committed to using the funds strictly for academic enhancements which is part of the core mission.
-The three studies provided did not indicate strong/sufficient demand for the Project; however there was robust vendor interest in the Project, as well as several hotel projects underway in the study area.
+Analysis andRecommendation:Staff of the Board of Governors and the Division of Bond Finance has reviewed the information provided by Florida International University with respect to the request for Board of Governors approval for Project.
+The Project is obviously not part of the University's core mission to educate students; however, it serves an identified University need and purpose.
+The University is committed to using the funds strictly for academic enhancements which is part of the core mission. the studies provided did not indicate a market demand for the Project; however there was robust vendor interest in the Project, as well as several hotel projects underway in the study area.
 Insufficient demand could result in the Owner's inability to operate and maintain the Project.
-If the Project does not meet projections, FIU may be pressured to provide financial assistance.
 Any failure would be handled by the default provisions of the Owner's loan, and there are provisions in the lease which provide protections for FIU.
-However, foreclosure or repossession of the leasehold interest may prove problematic for FIU, particularly with the alumni center attached.

 The lease term with renewals would create up to a 50-year lease term, but because the renewals are at FIU's option rather than the Owner's, the 40-year limit in the P3 Guidelines is effectively met.
-At the end of the lease, the Project reverts to FIU but it may be obsolete or worthless and a liability for the University.